ATM-Tech/aidenmadaffri.com/content/posts/my-colemak-journey-and-why-qwerty-is-not-the-only-option.md

 #### Should I change my keycaps or print out labels?

-While you can, this might impeed your progess instead of aid it.
+While you can, this might impede your progress instead of aid it.
 This may allow you to rely on looking down at the keyboard instead of purely memorizing the positions of the keys.

 <a id="orgf0d4d5a"></a>

-#### What about keyboard driven editors like Vi(m)?
+#### What about keyboard-driven editors like Vi(m)?

 Take my answer with a grain of salt as I have only used Vim for about a year now, but I found that my memorization of editor commands was based on their mnemonic rather than their position (e.x. &rsquo;w&rsquo; for next word), so changing to Colemak did not impact most editor commands for me.